soniasol/FreEM-SemiD-norm/README.md

 ## Contact

-For questions or contributions, please contact Sonia Solfrini at Sonia.Solfrini@unige.ch or open an issue on this repository.
+For questions or contributions, please contact Sonia Solfrini at Sonia.Solfrini@unige.ch.

 ## Dataset